 - Group work is a pain especially when there are a lot of members.

 - Her classmates makes her feel bad when they are criticizing her work especially those that got high marks from her teacher.

-I can tell that she was really frustrated about her school life.
+Listening to her, I can tell that she was really frustrated about her school life.
 She was almost in tears as she talks about her reasons.

 I told her that we should think things through before making any decision.
 I gave her the pro and con of homeschooling and what it would mean not to go to school.
-I especially pointed out not being with her school friend anymore.
+I especially pointed out not being with her school friend as often.
 But she told me straight, “anything would be better that going back to school.”

 Please homeschool me

 My daughter continued to asked me to consider.
 We only have a few weeks left before school ends, so I told her to focus on finishing grade 5 first, while I try to research about homeschooling and try to convince her dad.
 Hubby wasn’t sure we can pull it off.
 He is not totally against it, but he wants to be sure that we have considered every aspect of homeschooling – how it would affect our lives, how committed I would be, what would happen when I have too much workload, etc. It the end, I got him to agree with the condition that we try it out for a year first and that we (my daughter and I) are not allowed to quit mid-way.
 Once we start, we have to see it through to the end of the school year.